Skip to main content

 385-468-4944

-The activities proposed are categorically excluded under HUD regulations at 24 CFR Part 58 from National Environmental Policy Act (NEPA) requirements or alternatives.
-An Environmental Review Record (ERR) that documents the environmental determinations for these projects is on file at the Salt Lake County, Housing and Community Development Office, 2001 South State Street S-2100, Salt Lake City, Utah 84114, and may be examined or copied weekdays 9 A.M to 5 P.M.
+The activities proposed are categorically excluded under HUD regulations at 24 CFR Part 58 from the National Environmental Policy Act (NEPA) requirements or alternatives.
+An Environmental Review Record (ERR) that documents the environmental determinations for these projects is on file at the Salt Lake County Housing and Community Development Office, 2001 South State Street, N3-500, Salt Lake City, Utah 84114, and may be examined or copied weekdays from 9 A.M. to 5 P.M.

 PUBLIC COMMENTS

-Any individual, group, or agency may submit written comments on the ERR to Salt Lake County, Housing and Community Development Office, 2001 South State Street S-2100, Salt Lake City, Utah 84114, or at jjimenez@saltlakecounty.gov.
-All comments received by August 5, 2025, will be considered by Salt Lake County prior to authorizing submission of a request for release of funds.
+Any individual, group, or agency may submit written comments on the ERR to Salt Lake County, Housing and Community Development Office, 2001 South State Street, N3-500, Salt Lake City, Utah 84114, or at jjimenez@saltlakecounty.gov.
+All comments received by September 17, 2025, will be considered by Salt Lake County prior to authorizing submission of a request for release of funds.

 ENVIRONMENTAL CERTIFICATION